Psmths/ctf-writeups/huntress-ctf-2023/README.md

 ## Snake Eater II
 This challenge was similar to snake eater I. I did this analysis dynamically.
 First, I ran it a few times with process monitor and searched for `flag.txt`, and saw that every run, the program was writing `flag.txt` to a random location, but then deleting it.

-To get around this, I opened it with x64Dbg.
+To get around this, I opened it with APIMonitor.
 I searched for the moment it wrote `flag.txt` and inspected the buffer for the API call to `NtWriteFile`, which contained the flag.

 ```
 NtWriteFile ( 0x00000000000001cc, NULL, NULL, NULL, 0x000000c72c5e9ad0, 0x00000247214decf0, 38, NULL, NULL )